OHIF/Viewers/platform/docs/docs/platform/services/data/ToolbarService.md

 - `getActiveTools`: returns the active tool + all the toggled-on tools

+- `setDefaultTool`: sets the default tool that will be activated whenever the primary tool is deactivated without activating another/different tool

 ## State

 ToolBarService has an internal state that gets updated per tool interaction and